MicrosoftDocs/msteams-docs/msteams-platform/concepts/tabs/tabs-configuration.md

 You must include the [Microsoft Teams JavaScript client SDK](~/reference/library/client-sdk-javascript) in your configuration page so that it can communicate with Microsoft Teams.

+> [!NOTE]
->**Note:** The example here is solely to illustrate the concept.
+> The example here is solely to illustrate the concept.
 Your configuration page should have a clean UI that fits the appearance of the Microsoft Teams dialog box in which it appears.

 ![Screenshot of the configuration page for a simple example app, giving the user the option of which map type to select.](~/assets/images/tab_configui.png)